Baqend/Orestes-Bloomfilter/README.md

 <a name="install"></a>
 ## Getting started

-New: The Bloom filter repository is now hosted on [JCenter](https://bintray.com/baqend/maven/Orestes-Bloomfilter/view).
+*New*: The Bloom filter repository is now hosted on [JCenter](https://bintray.com/baqend/maven/Orestes-Bloomfilter/view).

 Java 8 is required.
 The recommended way to include the Bloom filter is via the Maven repo (works for Gradle, Ivy, etc., too):